leootrimi/E-commerce-Web-App/README.md

 );
 ```

-This script creates the "users" table in the database with columns for user details.
+This script creates the "user" table in the database with columns for user details.
 ## 6. Testing
 ```
   .   ____          _            __ _ _